Martin-Gleiss/smartvisu/lib/weather/service/open-meteo.com.md

 # Open-meteo.com weather service for smartVISU

 ## Installation
-1. in SmartVISU config page 1. choose open-meteo.com, 2. enter your location (i.e. Köln)
+1. in smartVISU config page 1. choose open-meteo.com,
+2. enter your location.
 Location can be entered in the following ways:
 	* use latitude and longitude of your location e.g. `latitude=50.93331&longitude=6.95`

 ## Troubleshooting/Debug: